OpenEnergyDashboard/DesignDocs/unitVaryTime/conversionsVaryTime.md

 - Area normalization (see [design document](../archive/areaNormalization/areaNormalization.md)) where values can vary with building changes.
 If variation is allowed then changes will be needed to how it is implemented since it assumes fixed areas and is done on the client rather than the server side.
 - Cost.
 This one may differ from the others in that costs can vary by time of day and even the day of the week.
 Thus, the general solution would allow repeating costs over time that can be also change periodically.
 This means lots of time variations which is unlike the first use above.
-- Baselines (which may be doable by units) which can change if a building is changed.
-OED has yet to implement this feature in any way but it may move forward in the summer of 2025.
+- Baselines which can change if a building is changed.
+OED has yet to implement this feature but it is moving forward (see [design document](../baseline/baseline.md)).
 - Weather.
 Normalize usage by the [weather](../weather/weather.md).
 In a common way, the degree heating/cooling for each day is determined from local weather and then used to normalize the usage.
 Other ways are possible.
 This usage has similarities to cost in the frequency of variation but there is no regular pattern.
 OED now has a way to get weather data but not normalize it.

 See [issue #896](https://github.com/OpenEnergyDashboard/OED/issues/896) about this.